uc-cdis/gen3.org/content/resources/user/submit-data.md

 -rw-r--r--@  1 username  staff     8B May 30 15:18 file-3.dcm
 ```

-Add a column 'urls' to the TSV and entering the full s3 path for each file in that column:
+In the 'urls' column of the TSV, enter the full s3 path for each file:

 | type | submitter_id | filename | file_size | md5sum|etc.... | urls |
 | :------------- | :------------- | :------------- | :------------- |:------------- | :------------- | :------------- |